wymcg/matricks/README.md

 [^1]: At this time, Matricks can only be installed and run on 64-bit operating systems.
 [^2]: If you are using a Raspberry Pi with less than 1GB of RAM, installation using this method is not recommended.
-[^3]: No need for a `--target` flag here, Matricks is set up to build for Raspberry Pi by default.